jorgecarleitao/django-sphinxql/docs/queryset.rst

         that are used to order by Django ``id`` and by relevance of the results, respectively.

-        At the moment Django performs the database hit, if there is any ordering, it replaces the Django order by.
+        If any ordering is set, it replaces the Django ordering.

-    .. method:: __getitem__(item)

-        Like in Django, returns either a single item or a list.
-There is one important subtlety when using searches:

-            *Slicing is made on the Search query*

-        This implies that if you order by ``relevance`` and slice the first 20 elements, Django's query will by applied on top of those 20 entries (filtered using ``filter(id__in=[...])``).

-        Some times this is not desirable because you can end up with less than 20 entries, even when there are 20 entries that fulfill the requirements you have imposed on the Django filter + Sphinx search.

     .. method:: search_filter(*conditions)

         Adds a filter to the search query.

-        This method allows you to mitigate the limitation presented on the previous method by directly filtering the search query using :doc:`Django-SphinxQL expressions <expression>`.

-        Using this filter instead of a Django filter implies that a slice of 20 entries will return 20 entries with that filter.

-    if Sphinx was used, model objects will be annotated with an attribute ``search_result`` that contains the ``Index`` with the values retrieved from Sphinx.
+This is useful when you want to restrict the :attr:`max_search_count` to a subset of all possible findings.

+        ``conditions`` should be :doc:`Django-SphinxQL expressions <expression>`
+        and are joined with an ``AND``.